 - Decorate the rules of you art room in a fun way

 There really are many ways in which clipart is more useful, efficient, engaging, and quite frankly more affordable than their counterparts.
-And once you own some clipart, you don’t have buy it again if it gets destroyed in that sad, sagging box of other poster boards that takes up too much space which you can’t afford to have being occupied.
+And once you own some clipart, you don’t have buy it again.
+If it gets destroyed in that sad, sagging box of other poster boards that takes up too much space, you simply replace it.

 And if one of these rips?
-Because let’s be honest, sometimes kids do it on accident or on purpose…I can simply print out a new one and fix it immediately.
+Because let’s be honest, sometimes kids do it on accident or on purpose…Simply print out a new one and fix it immediately.

 If you’re a teacher of any of the major subjects, I have lots of ELA, Math, Science, and Social Studies clipart in my Teachers Pay Teachers store.